RNAclub/rnaclub.github.io/_pages/events.md

   <div class="details">
     <div>
       <h1 id="time1">Tao Pan - Decoding and investigating the epitranscriptome with new tools </h1>
       <p id="p1"> Epitranscriptomics refers to chemical changes in cellular RNA and includes many chemical types with varying stoichiometry and functions.
 Human RNA contains   about  40 modification types in tRNA and about 10 in mRNA.
-Tao Pan will discuss recent technology development and biological investigations in his lab that utilize nanopore sequencing for mRNA modifications, and illumina sequencing for tRNA modifications. <a href="{{ site.url }}{{ site.baseurl }}/docs/events_docs/20240329_Tao_Pan.html">(More...) </a> </p>
+Tao Pan will discuss recent technology development and biological investigations in his lab that utilize nanopore sequencing for mRNA modifications <a href="{{ site.url }}{{ site.baseurl }}/docs/events_docs/20240329_Tao_Pan.html">(More...) </a> </p>
     </div>
   </div>
 </div>